jnpl95/Timelapse/README.md

 - Look into changing names of all textboxes with name "interval" to "delay", makes more sense
 - For all new number only textboxes, double check to see if the keypress event (in MainForm.h) is defined
 - Check to make sure all char arrays are textual and unsigned char are for memory usage
+- Hack Fix: Turned all booleans to false on form closing to prevent maplestory from closing as well, this might not work in the case that the delay for the loop is high, consider keeping all seperate threads in a list and exiting each thread in a better more elegant way
+- Account for there being no channel 0 (channel starts at 1 ingame, label already changed, but make sure funcs are change to reflect that)
+- Change SendPacket's passed in packet str, in AutoCC/CS, to the packet write methods

 ## Tips
 - For preventing new line before opening brace: